Open Enrollment for 2019 health plans starts November 1, 2018.

 You can still get health coverage if you qualify for a Special Enrollment Period due to a qualifying life event — like getting married, losing other coverage, or having a baby.
 Find out if you qualify.

 Don't qualify for a special enrollment period?
+Need less coverage?
 We've got you covered.

-Apply for a short-term plan for the part of the rest of the year.
+Apply for a short-term plan for the part of the rest of the year, or start one on January 1st.
 These plans are less expensive than many individual ACA plans but do not cover some of the essential health benefits such as maternity coverage.
 These plans are your best option if you don't currently qualify for a special enrollment period.